waynodiablo/Oystercard/rails/yelp_v2/3_keeping_secrets.md

 * Create a [Facebook Developer application](http://developers.facebook.com), making note of the two keys you're given.

 Add your API keys to the Rails `secrets.yml` file.
-They can then get called into the above code without needing to check them into version control.
+They can then get called into our code without needing to check them into version control.
 You will be able to call them using the following:

 `Rails.application.secrets.[name_of_secret]`